Haus-des-Engagements/re-sharing/docs/ADR/0009-High-level-Apps-Architecture.md

 (of course the Model have the relations, but there should only one important relation from all models within an app to the models of another app).
 * Bookings: the main model, handling Bookings itself.
 And auxiliary models, handling message for bookings and recurrence.
 * Organizations: as only organizations are allowed to book, organizations handels booking permissions for organizations and their users.
-* Rooms: the central unit, that can be booked.
-Rooms have access codes.
+* Resources: the central unit, that can be booked.
+Resources have access codes.
 * User: Only contains the barbone User model and the registration user profile actions.

 ## Consequences